-They source woods like American Cherry, North American Maple, Walnut and others out of North America but manufacture it out of their plant in Sweden.
-Their ash and beech products are sourced locally in Scandinavia because that’s where they are naturally most prominent.
+They source woods like American Cherry, North American Maple, Walnut, and others out of North America but manufacture it out of their plant in Sweden.
+Their ash and beech products are sourced locally in Scandinavia because they are naturally most prominent.

-Even their exotic woods like Brazilian Cherry/Jatoba out of South America are manufactured at their Swedish plant and they’re also a very green company ensuring trees are harvested with sustainability, replanting and environmental focus/health in mind.
+Even their exotic woods like Brazilian Cherry/Jatoba out of South America have their manufacturing done at their Swedish plant.
+They’re also a very green company ensuring they harvest the trees with sustainability, replanting, and environmental focus/health in mind.
 They do not use any wood out of China.

 See here for a complete review of Kahrs hardwood.

 Mannington is another company I’ve had a long history with, and once again, it’s just been overall consistent with the quality of its wood flooring products.
 They manufacture most of their hardwoods in the US, with some manufactured in Guatemala.
 Yet, they use North American hardwood species (unless the wood is specifically South American, like Brazilian Cherry, for example).

 Their website is very good at telling customers the specifications of each product.